<?xml version="1.0" encoding="utf-8" ?>

 </item>

-<item rdf:about="http://www.doc.ks.gov/news-room/news-stories/ellsworth-chaplain-bailey-speaks-at-national-day-of-prayer-event">
+<item rdf:about="https://www.doc.ks.gov/governors-grants-program-2026-2029">

 <dc:publisher>No publisher</dc:publisher>